-A simple will does several important things.
+A simple will does several important things within a larger estate plan.
 But before you decide that a simple will is right for you, take the time to learn about what a simple will can and can't do.

 1. What Does a Simple Will Do?